iodigital-com/io-technology/data/blog/distributed-chat-system/introduction-and-authorization-server.md

 - `apiAuthenticationExceptionFilter` bean, which handles authentication exceptions.
 - `tokenIntrospector` bean, which make it possible to internally introspect and authenticate API calls to our authorisation server.
 In other words, the authorisation server also functions as a resource server.

-Next, we add `TokenConfiguration.java` configuration for access and refresh token generation and customization.
+Next, we add `TokenConfiguration.java` configuration for access and refresh token generation and customization:

 ```java
 @Configuration